Jason Bentley: Career

 Bentley founded Quango Music Group in 1995 with partners Bruno Guez and George Ghiz.
 As an extension of Quango being a lifestyle brand, Bentley and his label partners began a club series, Bossanova, staging popular club nights in Los Angeles.
 Bossanova hosted a range of guest artists during its run including Daft Punk, Massive Attack, James Lavelle, The Orb, Gilles Peterson, Thievery Corporation, and many others.
 Bentley departed Quango amicably in 1998 when he was recruited by Maverick Records to be in a high profile A&R role.

 At Maverick, Bentley worked on Madonna's campaigns, as well as with label artists The Prodigy, Paul Oakenfold, Meshell Ndegeocello, and was nominated for a Grammy award as producer/music supervisor for the soundtrack for The Matrix.
 He was the music supervisor for the next two Matrix films, The Matrix Reloaded and The Matrix Revolutions.
 He continued working as a music supervisor in television, video games, and for Disney’s Tron: Legacy (2010) with a score by Daft Punk, as well as consulting on the 2013 film Oblivion with music by M83, and Top Gun Maverick in 2022.

 Bentley joined The Recording Academy serving on the Board of Governors, various awards committees, and the Grammy telecast committee for several years.
 He helped to author the first proposal to adopt an album category for dance music, a genre which had previously only been a "singles" category.
 He advocated for more inclusion for artists from dance music on the annual telecast.

 In 2008 he was the DJ at the 80th Governors Ball Oscars after party, making history by being the first DJ to do so.
 He performed there again in 2009.
 Bentley was the music director of NPR affiliate KCRW in Santa Monica for about a decade (2009–2019), hosting their daily music variety show Morning Becomes Eclectic during that time.
 Embracing a broader palette of music in his position there, he contributed to the advancement of the careers of countless indie rock and alternative artists through regular airplay, live performance sessions, and event programming with local arts and culture institutions including the Hollywood Bowl, The Hammer Museum, and the Annenberg Foundation.
 He continues to support dance culture through fundraising events for public radio like the station's annual Halloween Masquerade Ball and Chinatown Summer Nights.
 On Morning Becomes Eclectic, he presented performance sessions and interviews with today's biggest artists including Adele, John Legend, Elton John, Jack White, Hans Zimmer, Vampire Weekend, and Beck among many others.
 From 2014 to 2019 Bentley hosted the YouTube / AXS TV exclusive livestream coverage of the Coachella festival.
-He hosts and produce Metropolis every Saturday night on KCRW.
+He hosts and produces Metropolis every Saturday night on KCRW.